Thakadu River Camp is set along the banks of the Marico River, in the eastern section of the malaria-free 75,000 hectare Madikwe Game Reserve.

 General Information For Guests

-All of the rooms are en-suite and include an indoor bath and shower.
+All of the rooms are en-suite.
 They also have air conditioning, a hair dryer, in-room safe, tea/coffee making facilities and a viewing deck.

 The main lodge area has an open plan lounge, dining and reception areas, a bar and a swimming pool.